-The little known Christopher Hitchens deathbed conversion
+The marvelous but little known Christopher Hitchens deathbed conversion

 For immediate release: Deadly Bread

-While staff and other patients raved about the changes, hospital administrators were not too pleased.
+While staff and other patients raved about the conversion, hospital administrators were not too pleased.
 "Yes, we regularly have deathbed conversions in the hospice," sighed administrator Phil Livingston, "but it's usually subtle, maybe a plastic cup-holder or two, a mat for slippers, nothing like this."